 “Often explicit and always thought-provoking, Rumando seeks to explore topics which include gender, identity and humour.”

-Looking back on her life, Rumando describes her view of the past as fantasy and her desire to explore her sense of self-image as well as the connections between her own life, her experiences as a model and stripper and the happenings of an underground adult world.
+Looking back on her life, Rumando describes her view of the past as fantasy and her desire to explore her sense of self-image as well as the connections between her own life, her experiences as a model and stripper, and the happenings of an underground adult world.

-Rumando’s decision to present her exploration of these themes through polaroid photography again plays homage to the blurred lines between what is for her a mode of self-expression and a tool for promoting herself as a model and stripper.
+Rumando’s decision to present her exploration of these themes through polaroid photography again pays homage to the blurred lines between what is for her a mode of self-expression and a tool for promoting herself as a model and stripper.

 Tonomura describes a distinct feeling of having no choice but to photograph both the epic and mundane moments of her life; from her mother’s love affair to her personal experiences working as a hostess.
 She uses photography to intentionally capture a distorted vision of an uncontextualised, unhinged reality and in doing so reveals a somewhat vengeful attitude towards herself.